NVIDIA/NVFlare/docs/programming_guide/fl_clients/client_api.rst

    :caption: fl_model.py

-Users only need to obtain the required information from this received FLModel, run local training, and put the results in a new FLModel to send back to the controller.
+Users only need to obtain the required information from this received FLModel, run local training, and put the results in a new FLModel to be sent back.

 For a general use case, there are three essential methods for the Client API: